Machine-learning Kohn-Sham potential from dynamics in time-dependent Kohn-Sham systems

 To derive similar equations in the time-dependent Kohn-Sham system, we need to go a bit beyond the Schr\"{o}dinger equation in the above section and design a different energy functional expression.
-To simplify things, we assume the adiabatic approximation $v_{xc}[n]\x = v_{xc}[n(t)](\bm{r})$ in the whole article\cite{Marques2004Apr, Casida2012Apr, Li2020Sep}, which is commonly used in TDDFT calculation.
-The adiabatic approximation means the exchange-correlation potential depends on the instantaneous electron density $n(t)$ only.
+To simplify things, we assume the adiabatic approximation $v_{xc}[n]\x = v_{xc}[n(t)](\bi{r})$ in the whole article\cite{Marques2004Apr, Casida2012Apr, Li2020Sep}, which is commonly used in TDDFT calculation.
+The adiabatic approximation means the exchange-correlation potential depends only on the instantaneous electron density $n(t)$ \footnote{The instantaneous electron density is also a function of position $n(\bi{r}, t)$.
+For the rest sections of the article, we use $n(t)$ to represent $n(\bi{r}, t)$ for simplicity.}.
 There are two reasons for using the adiabatic approximation.
-One is that the energy functional under adiabatic approximation is a functional of the instantaneous electron density, as a consequence the xc-potential can be calculated from the xc-energy functional by $v_{xc}[n(t)](\bm{r}) = \frac{\delta E_{xc}[n(t)]}{\delta n(t)}$.
+One is that the energy functional under adiabatic approximation is a functional of the instantaneous electron density, as a consequence, the xc-potential can be calculated from the xc-energy functional by $v_{xc}[n(t)](\bi{r}) = \frac{\delta E_{xc}[n(t)]}{\delta n(t)}$.
 The other consideration is that it is more convenient to construct a neural network that maps the instantaneous electron density to the energy functional.

 Although the adiabatic approximation is widely used in TDDFT calculation, it often underestimates the complexity of the xc-potential.
-In fact, the exact xc-potential at time $t$ is often dependent on the electron density at all previous times, leading to the so-called memory effect\cite{Liao2017Jun, Maitra2001Mar, Maitra2002Jun}.
+The exact xc-potential at time $t$ is typically dependent on the electron density at all previous times, leading to the so-called memory effect\cite{Liao2017Jun, Maitra2001Mar, Maitra2002Jun}.
 It is worth noting that such a complicated dependence on the history of the electron density is neglected by the adiabatic approximation.
-Thus for a system where the memory effect is not negligible, our machine learning method may not provide the exact Kohn-Sham potential.
-In the results part of this article, we will confirm it with examples.
+Thus, for a system where the memory effect is not negligible, our machine-learning method may not provide the exact Kohn-Sham potential.
+In the results part of this article, we will demonstrate this with examples.